shalzz/shalzz.github.io/content/blog/why-soulfulevents.md

 tags="soulful events, events, newsletter, soulful, soul, introspection, community, india, bangalore, self-work, inner-work"
 +++

-Living and staying in a city, we look for things to do on a weekend as a fun activity, going out or just entertainment to break out of from the work mindset and schedule.
+Living and staying in a city, we often look for things to do on a weekend as a fun activity, going out or just entertainment to break out of from the work mindset and schedule.

-However we often end up falling into another set pattern and/or a repeating schedule, working on the weekdays and partying/going out on the weekends.
+However most of us end up falling into another set pattern or a repeating schedule, working on the weekdays and partying or going out on the weekends.

 [Soulful Events Newsletter][1] is as way to find meaningful events and activities to do, that are enriching and nourishing to the body, mind or the soul